-Students will turn in any electronic devices including cell phones, iPods, smart watches and like devices to their homeroom teacher upon entering the school and returned at the end of the school day.
+Students will turn in any electronic devices including cell phones, iPods, smart watches and other devices to their homeroom teacher upon entering the school.
+The device is returned at the end of the school day.
 The device will remain off and in their book bag until students get into the car.
 Students who need to make a phone call to a parent or guardian may come to the school office or ask permission to do so from their device.